 It’s shark week so, naturally, we needed a shark related craft.

-Dylan & I dug through our stash of craft supplies and pulled together items to make a simple shark.
-To make your own, gather the following supplies:
+My son & I dug through our stash of craft supplies and pulled together items to make a simple shark.
+Here’s how to create your own:

 - Paper egg carton (or, in our case, leftover egg carton from another project)